-A formative assessment of every learner's progress is completed annually and is measured and tracked within the 'P' Scales and N.C. levels.
+A formative assessment of every learner's progress is completed annually and is measured and tracked within the 'P' Scales and N.C. levels, or through MAPP.
 Attainment and achievement within mathematics is reported upon as part of a summative assessment within each learner's annual review of statement school report.